 B-Sharp Music Wellness, a W.O.N.D.E.R.
 Project, Music and Alzheimer's Memory Research Initiative: This collaboration between The Phoenix Symphony, College of Health Solutions Research at Arizona State University, College of Nursing and Health Innovation at Arizona State University, ASU Herberger Institute of Music and Music Therapy Clinic and Huger Mercy Living Center, which is part of Dignity Health and Barrow Neurological Institute, evaluates the impact of weekly music-based programs on long-term care facilities residents, caregivers, facility staff and Symphony musicians measuring stress levels through the use of quantitative biomarker protocols.

 B-Sharp Music Wellness, a W.O.N.D.E.R.
-Project for Alzheimer's: Designed for individuals with mild to moderate Alzheimer’s disease or other dementias as well as their care partners, participants attend Friday morning Coffee Concerts and receive an exclusive pre-concert chat about the day’s music with Principal Timpanist Bruce Pulk.
-Other optional program components include backstage tours and a "lunch on your own" with fellow participants at a nearby restaurant following the concert.
-Registration and discounted ticket purchase required.
+Project for Alzheimer's: Designed for individuals with mild to moderate Alzheimer’s disease or other dementias as well as their care partners, the Phoenix Symphony’s Principal Timpanist, Bruce Pulk, delivers exclusive pre-concert chats about the day’s music prior to Sunday matinee Classics Concerts at Symphony Hall.

 The Phoenix Symphony gratefully acknowledges the Melani and Rob Walton Fund of The Walton Family Foundation for their generous support of this program.